 “And almost all things are by the law purged with blood; and without shedding of blood is no remission.”
 (Heb 9:22)

-Doesn’t that verse indicate that blood is required for the remission or forgiveness of sin?
+“Almost” implies an exception so there is more evidence.
+But doesn’t that verse indicate that blood is required for the remission or forgiveness of at least most sins?
 The word “remission” there is from the Greek “aphesis” (Strong’s G859) which is related to “apheimi” (Strong’s G863) a word used NOT in reference to God granting forgiveness but, rather, to the sinner receiving it.
 There is a difference – forgiveness, like many other things in scripture, is actually a two-part transaction.
 God (the forgiver) grants it (always) and the sinner (the forgivee) receives it (if he is aware it is offered and chooses to).
 More information and e-book with word study on forgiveness available at: https://www.jesus-resurrection.info/biblical-forgiveness.html

 If the shedding of blood was not an absolute requirement, did God even want it?
 Actually, there are quite a number of verses which indicate that God was not interested in people offering sacrifices.
 Yet, He gave considerable instruction concerning sacrificial offerings.
 How do we resolve this?